 We Bought a Radiant Heater Designed for Chicken Coops:

-We Fed Them Warm Meals:
+We Feed Them Warm Meals:

-We Snuggled Them (Kidding, Sort of):
+We Snuggle Them (Kidding, Sort of):

-Obviously not an actual solution, because you can’t snuggle them 24/7, lol, but I like to think it helped boost morale!
+I go out there on super cold days and try my best to snuggle them a bit.
+They willingly hop into my lap for a bit of a break from the cold.
+Obviously not an actual solution, because you can’t snuggle them 24/7, lol, but I like to think it helps boost morale!
 Do chickens have morale?
-They would wait for me at the door all winter, excited for treats and snuggles, so I like to think so.
-The regular snuggles really just helped me make sure they were healthy and well.
-I occasionally had to treat Pewter’s comb for frostbite, so it’s good he was ready for a cuddle because I had to get super close to administer the ointment.
-By snuggling, I checked them over to look for signs of frostbite or respiratory problems (like raspy breathing/sneezing), which helped keep them healthy and also helped me keep tabs on my measures to keep my chickens warm this winter.
+They wait for me at the door all winter, excited for treats and snuggles, so I like to think so.
+The regular snuggles really just help me make sure they are healthy and well.
+I occasionally had to treat Pewter’s comb for frostbite that first winter, so it’s good he was ready for a cuddle because I had to get super close to administer the ointment.
+By snuggling, I check them over to look for signs of frostbite or respiratory problems (like raspy breathing/sneezing), which help keep them healthy and also help me keep tabs on my measures to keep my chickens warm in winter.

-We Checked the Chickens at Night:
+We Check the Chickens at Night:

 What We Plan to Do for Next Winter: